Greece's Syriza projects election confidence despite split

-ATHENS (Reuters) - Greece’s radical left Syriza party can win re-election with an outright majority, a senior member said on Tuesday, and govern without relying on other parties that backed its hard-fought bailout deal with international creditors.
+ATHENS, Aug 25 (Reuters) - Greece’s radical left Syriza party can win re-election with an outright majority, a senior member said on Tuesday, governing without support from mainstream forces which also back the country’s new international bailout.

 Panos Skourletis, energy minister in the Syriza-led government which resigned last week, also said the nation must avoid deadlock leading to a second round of elections - a scenario that politicians are already debating even though a first round has yet to be called.

-Prime Minister Alexis Tsipras, who during his seven months in office took Greece to the brink of financial collapse and exit from the euro, resigned last week in the hope of crushing a far-left rebellion in Syriza and strengthening his grip on power through a snap election.
+Syriza, which during its seven months in power took Greece to the brink of financial collapse and exit from the euro, is projecting confidence, although it remains beset by internal divisions even after it formally split last week.

-Skourletis, a close aide to Tsipras, told Mega TV: “I believe that an absolute majority in parliament for Syriza is achievable.”

-It is not clear whether the party’s confidence is justified.
-No opinion poll has been published since July 24, well before Tsipras resigned and a group of far-left rebels broke away from Syriza.
-New polls are expected to appear shortly as voters return from their holidays.
+“For collaborations to be politically credible, they must be based on an existing convergence of programmes, a common ground,” he said.
+“I do not see this political credibility with the forces of New Democracy, Potami or PASOK.”

-Since Tsipras quit last Thursday, the president has tasked two opposition parties with trying to form a new government in the apparently forlorn hope of avoiding an early election.
+Greece’s president has tasked two opposition parties with trying to form a new government after Prime Minister Alexis Tsipras quit last Thursday, hoping to avoid an election only seven months after the last one brought Syriza to power.

 With parties deeply divided over the bailout - Greece’s third since 2010 - and its tough conditions, New Democracy has already failed to find coalition partners.